 I began my academic journey at Cape Cod Community College, where I participated in an internship program at the Woods Hole Oceanographic Institution.

 After earning my associate degree, I transferred to the University of Massachusetts Amherst and joined the Molecular Ecology & Conservation Lab as an undergraduate researcher in 2022.
-After completing my bachelor’s degree in Biology, I continued in the lab as manager for Dr. Lisa Komoroske, leading projects and supporting a diverse range of ecological and genomic research.

 My Research